 Though anyone can develop warts, some people are more at risk, particularly children and teens and people with a weakened immune system.
 There are several different kinds of warts—each looks different and will show up on different parts of the body.

-- Common warts: These most often occur on the hands, and are rough, dome-shaped, and gray-brown.
+Common warts: These most often occur on the hands, and are rough, dome-shaped, and gray-brown.

-- Plantar warts: These grow on the soles of the feet and are hard and thick with dark specks.
+Plantar warts: These grow on the soles of the feet and are hard and thick with dark specks.
 They can be painful when you walk.

-- Flat warts: These can grow on the face, arms, and legs.
+Flat warts: These can grow on the face, arms, and legs.
 They’re small, have flat tops, and may be light yellow, brown, or pink.

-- Filiform warts: These can grow on the face, usually around the mouth, nose, or chin.
+Filiform warts: These can grow on the face, usually around the mouth, nose, or chin.
 They are the same color as the skin, but they have thread-like growths sticking out of them.

-- Periungual warts: These occur under and around the fingernails and toenails.
+Periungual warts: These occur under and around the fingernails and toenails.

 Many times, warts will go away on their own, but sometimes they can be stubborn and stick around for much longer than you’d like.

-10 Natural Solutions for Warts
+10 Solutions for Natural Wart Removal

 We have several wart removal tips and tricks for you to try besides Compound W, freezing, and other standard techniques.
 Meanwhile, work on prevention at the same time—avoid walking barefoot, don’t share personal hygiene items, and avoid touching all warts—yours and everyone else’s.